-- (a) This tax is applicable to restaurants whose food and beverage preparation and service are regulated by county boards of health.
-Any tax levied under this article may not be levied upon food and beverages sold from: - 4 (1) Places manufacturing packaged or canned foods which are distributed to grocery 5 stores or other similar food retailers for sale to the public; - 6 (2) Vending machines; - 7 (3) Restaurants operating in a not-for-profit capacity; - 8 (4) Churches serving meals as a regular part of regular religious observances; - 9 (5) Fund-raising organizations; or - 10 (6) Food counters or delicatessens that operate as part of a larger retail business which: - 11 (A) Food and beverage sales do not exceed thirty percent of the larger retail business's - 12 total gross sales; and - 13 (B) Have ten or fewer seats on the premises at which food is consumed. - (b) Any tax levied pursuant to this article may not be applied to any discretionary gratuity paid by the purchaser in addition to the sales price, nor to any mandatory gratuity or service charge added by the restaurant to the sales price that does not exceed twenty percent of the sales price.
+1 (a) This tax is applicable to restaurants whose food and beverage preparation and service 2 are regulated by county boards of health.
+Any tax levied under this article may not be levied upon 3 food and beverages sold from: 4 (1) Places manufacturing packaged or canned foods which are distributed to grocery 5 stores or other similar food retailers for sale to the public; 6 (2) Vending machines; 7 (3) Restaurants operating in a not-for-profit capacity; 8 (4) Churches serving meals as a regular part of regular religious observances; 9 (5) Fund-raising organizations; or 10 (6) Food counters or delicatessens that operate as part of a larger retail business which: 11 (A) Food and beverage sales do not exceed 30 percent of the larger retail business's total 12 gross sales; and 13 (B) Have 10 or fewer seats on the premises at which food is consumed.
+14 (b) Any tax levied pursuant to this article may not be applied to any discretionary gratuity 15 paid by the purchaser in addition to the sales price, nor to any mandatory gratuity or service 16 charge added by the restaurant to the sales price that does not exceed 20 percent of the sales 17 price. §11-28-7.

-§11-28-7.
 Wrongful and fraudulent use of funds; penalty.

-All food and beverage tax collections are considered in trust for the county or municipality imposing the applicable tax.
-The wrongful and fraudulent use of the proceeds other than remittance to the county or municipality as provided by this article constitutes embezzlement pursuant to section twenty, article three, chapter sixty-one of this code and is subject to the criminal penalties of that section.
+1 All food and beverage tax collections are considered in trust for the county or municipality 2 imposing the applicable tax.
+The wrongful and fraudulent use of the proceeds other than 3 remittance to the county or municipality as provided by this article constitutes embezzlement pursuant to §61-3-20 of this code and is subject to the criminal penalties of that section.